oasis-tcs/openc2-oc2ls/oc2ls.md

 architecture tools.

-JADN defines a set of base types that includes five "primitives" (e.g., boolean, string), and seven compound types (e.g., array, map, record).
+JADN defines a set of base types that includes five "primitives" (e.g., boolean, string), and seven "compound" types (e.g., array, map, record).
 JADN type definitions have a fixed structure designed to be easily describable, easily processed, stable, and extensible.
 Every definition in a JADN document is described in